Know Before You Go...®

 History

-Throughout the 18th and 19th centuries, St. Martin was a hub for the transatlantic slave trade, with the Dutch and French bringing thousands of enslaved Africans to the island to work on plantations producing sugar, tobacco, and cotton.
-However, in 1848, slavery was abolished in both Dutch and French St. Martin, leading to a decline in the plantation economy.
+During the 18th and 19th centuries, St. Martin became tied to the transatlantic slave trade.
+Thousands of enslaved Africans were forced to work on plantations that produced sugar, tobacco, and cotton.
+This system collapsed after slavery was abolished on both sides of the island in 1848, and the plantation economy soon declined.

-In 1957, St. Martin officially became an overseas territory of France, while the Dutch side remained within the Kingdom of the Netherlands.
-This division allowed for each side to maintain its own unique cultural identity while also benefiting from the shared tourism industry.
+By 1957, the French side had become an official overseas territory of France, while the Dutch side remained within the Kingdom of the Netherlands.
+This division gave each half the chance to preserve its own cultural identity, while tourism helped both prosper.

 Transportation on Cul de Sac (French Side), St. Martin